High-Quality Visually-Guided Sound Separation from Diverse Categories: Conclusion

 In this paper, we propose DAVIS, a diffusion model-based audio-visual separation framework designed to address the problem in a generative manner.
-Unlike approaches relying on discriminative training objectives for regression, our separation framework is built upon a T-step diffusion model, allowing for iterative synthesis of the separated magnitude spectrogram while conditioning on the visual footage.
-Leveraging the power of generative modeling, our method effectively handles complex data distributions and achieves high-quality sound separation.
-Extensive experiments on the MUSIC and AVE datasets validate the efficacy of our framework, demonstrating its effectiveness in separating sounds within specific domains (e.g., music instrument sounds) as well as its ability to generalize to open-domain sound categories.
+Unlike conventional discriminative methods, DAVIS is built upon a $T$-step diffusion model, enabling the iterative synthesis of the separated magnitude spectrogram conditioned on the visual input.
+By proposing a specialized Separation U-Net coupled with a novel sampling strategy, we successfully apply diffusion model to this new task, yielding high-quality sound separation results.
+Extensive experiments on the MUSIC and AVE datasets validate DAVIS's effectiveness in separating sounds within specific and open domains, as well as its ability to deal with diverse time-frequency structures.

-Our approach initiates the utilization of generative models for audio-visual scene understanding, paving the way for potential extensions to other multi-modal perception tasks like audio-visual object localization.
-Humans demonstrate the ability to imagine a "dog" upon hearing a "barking" sound, highlighting the potential of cross-modal generation in advancing audio-visual association learning.
-This implies that localization and separation tasks can be integrated into a single generative framework.
-In the future, we plan to explore the application of generative models to jointly address audio-visual localization and separation tasks.